 Patients with meningococcal septicaemia can deteriorate rapidly.
-The classic petechial or purpuric rash occurs in \approx 60%, but this can be a late sign.
+The classic petechial or purpuric rash occurs in $\approx$ 60%, but this can be a late sign.
 Certain symptoms that should raise alarm are severe muscle pain (a possible feature of systemic bacterial sepsis) or thirst (a prominent feature of impending shock even when the blood pressure is normal).
 Temperature may be high, low or normal.

-Common causative organism Microbiological Investigations Neisseria meningitidis Blood cultures Moningersessal and pnoumersessal • Meningococcal and pheumococcal PCR (1 x EDTA tube to microbiology) • Throat swab for MC&S Note: LP should NOT be performed in these patients.
+Common causative organism Microbiological Investigations Neisseria meningitidis Blood cultures Meningococcal and pneumococcal PCR (1 x EDTA tube to microbiology) Throat swab for MC&amp;S Note: LP should NOT be performed in these patients.